12Mosch/Fiscus/docs/development-tools.md

 ### DatabaseSeeder Component

-The `DatabaseSeeder` component provides a UI interface for database seeding operations.
+The `DatabaseSeeder` component provides a UI for database seeding operations.
 Like the `DatabaseTest` component, it's designed for development use only.

 #### Features